If you could describe your company culture in one word, what would it be?

 A great company culture is no longer just a nice-to-have—it’s essential to building a workplace that your current and potential employees want to be a part of.
 One of the first steps to building a great company culture is knowing what values you would like to instill and how you would describe your organization’s identity.

 Below, we’ll share different words to describe company culture, complete with examples of organizations that embody some of these characteristics today.
 We’ll also share a few negative words to describe the type of company culture you’re trying to avoid.

 Employees and customers alike greatly value transparency—but despite this truth, many companies struggle to add transparency in the workplace when it comes to key information and decisions.
-Buffer, though, is an example of a company that refers to transparency as a word to describe its company culture.

 A connected company culture is one where every employee feels accepted, valued, and has a sense of belonging.
 Employees at connected companies are able to share ideas quickly and work together easily.
 Companies with a connected culture have engaged employees that share common goals.

 Companies that nurture employees are willing to work with each individual to set professional development goals and help them grow with the organization.